theme-next/theme-next.org/source/docs/third-party-services/comments-and-widgets.md

 ### Multiple Comment System Support

-NexT allows you to enable multiple commenting systems as same time.
+NexT allows you to enable multiple commenting systems at the same time.
 You can modify the following configuration to adjust the style or behavior of multiple commenting systems.

 ```yml
 # Multiple Comment System Support